Overview

 - Parking: Free parking is available next to the station house; additional roadside parking is available on the N67.

-- Admission: The museum entry is free; a modest fee applies for train rides and the oyster farm tour.
-Both are best booked in advance during the summer peak.
+- Admission: Museum entry is free.
+A modest fee applies for train rides and the oyster farm tour.

-- Opening hours: The heritage railway runs seasonally from May to October (check the West Clare Railway website for exact dates).
+- Opening hours: The heritage railway runs seasonally from May to October.
+Check the West Clare Railway website for exact dates.
 The oyster farm tour runs daily from 10:00 am to 4:30 pm, weather permitting.